AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Chat Group Management/agora_chat_restful_group_allowlist.md

 #### Response body

-If the returned HTTP status code is 200, the request succeeds, and the `data` field in the response body contains the usernames in the group allow list.
-For other parameters and detailed desctiptions, see [Common parameters](#param).
+If the returned HTTP status code is 200, the request succeeds, and the `data` field in the response body contains the user IDs on the group allow list.
+For other parameters and detailed descriptions, see [Common parameters](#param).

 If the returned HTTP status code is not 200, the request fails.
 You can refer to [Status code](./agora_chat_status_code?platform=RESTful) for possible causes.